-xx.
-It is stated that one of the main features of the Electricity Act, 2003 is the promotion of renewable energy sources.
-Section 61(4) and Section 86(1)(e) of the Act enjoin the regulatory Commissions to promote co-generation and generation of electricity from renewable sources of energy.
-Section 86(4) provides that the State Commissions in the discharge of their functions shall be guided by the National Electricity Policy (NEP) and Tariff Policy.
-The National Electricity Policy provides for the promotion of non-conventional energy sources.
-The Tariff Policy also provides for the specification of a percentage of total energy consumption in the area of distribution licensee for the purchase of energy from renewable energy sources.
-The Union Government has also announced the National Action Plan for Climate Change which envisages several measures to address global warming.
-One of the important measures identified involves an increase in the share of renewable energy in total energy consumption in the country.
-The increase in the utilization of renewable sources of energy is important for the energy security of the country and for meeting the challenge of climate change.
-The development of renewable energy sources is greatly dependent on the regulatory framework under the Act, 2003.
-Thus, strict enforcement of PPA is material to encourage the generation of power from renewable sources.
+y.
+It is stated that one of the main features of the Act, 2003 is promotion of renewable energy sources.
+Section 61(4) and section 86(1)(e) of the Act, 2003 enjoin the regulatory Commissions to promote co-generation and generation of electricity from renewable sources of energy.
+Section 86(4) provides that the State Commissions in discharge of their functions shall be guided by the National Electricity Policy (NEP) and tariff policy.
+The NEP provides for promotion of non-conventional energy sources.
+The tariff policy also provides for specification of a percentage of total energy consumption in the area of distribution licensee from purchase of energy from renewable energy sources.
+The Union Government has also announced the National Action Plan for climate change which envisages several measures to address global warming.
+One of the important measures identified involves increase in the share of renewable energy in total energy consumption in the country.
+The increase in utilisation of renewable sources of energy is important for energy security of the country and meeting the challenge of climate changes.
+The development of renewable energy sources is greatly dependent on the regulatory framework under the Act.
+Thus, strict enforcement of PPA is material to encourage generation of Power from renewable sources.

-It is stated that under the Act, 2003 as well as the NEP, there is an express mandate for the State Government to promote renewable energy and to gradually progress to satisfy the energy demands by way of renewable energy sources.
-However, to the contrary, TSDISCOM is denying payments to Petitioner despite being mandated and obligated to act in a manner to ensure the promotion of and generation from renewable sources.
-Such actions of TSDISCOM/TSPCC are in contravention of the Act, National Electricity Policy, and National Tariff Policy, 2016 issued by the Central Government under Section 3 of the Act (NTP).
-The Act, 2003, NEP, and NTP, which are statutory policies, mandate the promotion of the generation of electricity from renewable sources.
-However, the actions of the Respondents have a contrary impact.
-By delaying payment of the undisputed invoices, refusing to make full payments, and failure to open the LC, the only payment security mechanism available to the petitioner under the PPA, the respondents are in effect pushing the petitioner towards bankruptcy and the project towards a complete shut-down.

-It is stated that while on one hand, the GoTS has invited private investments into the state for the development of the renewable energy sector by offering incentives under the state solar policy, on the other hand, the TSDISCOM, by the aforesaid actions, has clearly and consistently been acting in complete disregard of the aim and objective of the GoTS as well as its responsibilities in the capacity of being a 'State Instrumentality' and a distribution licensee under the Act, 2003.
-The target to meet a significant quantity of power from renewable sources can only be achieved if the developer is assured of timely payments of the tariff.
-Infinite delays in payment of tariff invoices not just affect the viability of existing projects but also discourages future participants from setting up renewable stations.
+- z.
+It is stated that, under the Act, 2003 as well as the NEP, there is an express mandate on the state Government to promote renewable energy and to gradually progress to satisfying the energy demands by way of renewable energy sources.
+However, to the contrary, TSDISCOM is denying payments to petitioner despite being mandated and obligated to act in a manner to ensure promotion of and generation from renewable sources. - aa.
+It is stated that such actions of TSDISCOM/TSPCC are in contravention of the Act, 2003, NEP and National Tariff Policy, 2016 (NTP) issued by the Central Government under Section 3 of the Act (NTP).
+The Act, 2003, NEP and NTP, which are statutory policies, mandate the promotion of generation of electricity from renewable sources.
+However, the actions of respondents have a contrary impact.
+By delaying payment of undisputed invoices, withholding payments for undisputed invoices, refusing and to make complete payments, and failure to open the LC, the only payment security mechanism available to the petitioner under the PPA, the respondents are in effect pushing the petitioner towards bankruptcy and the project towards a complete shut-down. - ab.
+It is stated that while on one hand the GoTS has invited private investments into the state for development of the renewable energy sector by offering incentives under the state solar policy, on the other hand, the TSDISCOM, by the afore-stated actions, has clearly and consistently been acting in complete disregard of the aim and objective of the GoTS as well as its own responsibilities in the capacity of being a 'State Instrumentality' and a distribution licensee under the Act, 2003.
+The target to meet significant quantity of power from renewable sources can only be achieved if the developer is assured of timely payments of the tariff.
+Infinite delays in payment of tariff invoices not just affects